acetinkaya/acetinkaya/README.md

 - **Instructor - Udemy**
   **January 2025 - Present**
-  -> I am teaching a course titled Python + Google Colab: Algorithms and Data Structures in Turkish
+  -> I am teaching a course titled Python + Google Colab: Algorithms and Data Structures in Turkish on the Udemy platform.